kaylendog/nginx-rtmp-exporter/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3.0.
+This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](./LICENSE) file for more information.